angryziber/google-timeline-geotag/README.md

 Already Geotagged images are skipped.

 I have discovered that KML files that you can save from the UI do not contain precise timestamps, so are not very good for geotagging, especially photograph while moving.
+Nor is there an altitude.

 I am going to try to use the [Google Takeout](https://takeout.google.com/settings/takeout/custom/location_history) JSON format instead.